aldo-castellano/short-url-backend/README.md

 ## ABOUT THE PROJECT 🖐️
 <br>

-Is the Shortener API in charge of managing all the requests made to the database, as well as user authentication, data security, etc.
+Is [The Shortener](https://github.com/aldo-castellano/short-url-frontend "The Shortener") API in charge of managing all the requests made to the database, as well as user authentication, data security, etc.

 <br>